eggerdo/RobotRC/README.md

 ### P2P

 On the first devices which will connect to the robot, enter the IP address of the device itself and select Local.
-For the message ports, choose a set of numbers, e.g. 4000 (Video), 4010 (Command) and 4020 (Event).
+For the message ports, choose a set of numbers, e.g. 4000 (Video), 4010 (Command).

 On the second device, enter the same port numbers, the IP address of the first device and select Remote.